contiv/contiv.github.io/websrc/source/documents/releasenotes/beta.md

 Welcome to the release of Contiv 1.0.0-beta.
 Contiv offers the most powerful open source container networking available.

-This is a fully-featured release ready for users to test and give us feedback through our [Slack channel](https://contiv.slack.com) and Github.
+  feedback through our [Slack channel](https://contiv.slack.com) and Github .

 A generally available version will release in the coming weeks with the option of commercial support.